Sergey004/sd-scripts_simplified/README.md

 * [Hollowstrawberry](https://github.com/hollowstrawberry/kohya-colab) for the original Colab notebooks and workflow.
 * [kohya-ss](https://github.com/kohya-ss/sd-scripts) for the core LoRA training toolkit.
-* Google Gemini 2.5 Pro for creating this
+* Google Gemini 2.5 Pro + GPT-4.1 (Gradio UI) for creating this project.